daviddarnes/garth/README.md

 4. Run the command `bundle install` in the root of project to install the jekyll remote theme gem as a dependancy
 5. Run `bundle exec jekyll serve` to build and serve your site
 6. Done!
 Use the example [`_config.yml`](https://github.com/daviddarnes/garth/blob/master/_config.yml) file to set site-wide options

+## Customising

+When using Garth as a theme means you can take advantage of the file overriding method.
+This allows you to overwrite any file in this theme with your own custom file, simply by matching the file name and path.
+The most common example of this would be if you want to add your own styles or change the core style settings.

+To add your own styles copy the [`styles.scss`](https://github.com/daviddarnes/garth/blob/master/assets/styles.scss) into your own project with the same file path (`assets/styles.scss`).
+From there you can add your own styles, you can even optionally ignore the theme styles by removing the `@import "garth";` line.

+If you're just looking to set your own colours copy the [`_colors.scss`](https://github.com/daviddarnes/garth/blob/master/_sass/_colors.scss) file into your project at the same file path (`_sass/_settings.scss`) and change variables however you wish.
+The settings are a mixture of custom variables and settings from [Sassline](https://medium.com/@jakegiltsoff/sassline-v2-0-e424b2881e7e) - follow the link to find out how to configure the typographic settings.

 ## Site settings